View All Services

 A risk factor is anything that increases your chances of having a certain problem.
 Risk factors for postpartum depression include:

-Risk factors for postpartum
+Risk factors for postpartum psychosis include:

 Call 911, the national suicide hotline at 1-800-273-TALK (1-800-273-8255), the National Child Abuse Hotline at 1-800-4-A-CHILD (1-800-422-4453), or other emergency services right away if: